-It doesn’t feel like spring to most of us this year, but the calendar – stubborn and rigid as it is – insists that it is upon us, that we are nearly to May.
+It doesn’t feel like spring to most of us this year, but the calendar, stubborn and rigid as it is, insists that it is upon us, that we are nearly to May.

 I felt bad about this for a long time.

-Over the years, I tried to make it better; I wore a large oval medal on a long chain which often swung against my appropriately pregnant belly, and for a while, a silver rosary bracelet which I recently found tarnished beyond recognition.
+Over the years, I tried to make it better.
+I wore a large oval medal on a long chain which often swung against my appropriately pregnant belly, and for a while, a silver rosary bracelet which I recently found tarnished beyond recognition.
 I made promises and resolutions about the rosary, but still I became distracted, ending up off-script.
-For years, I did Bible Study with my girlfriends from church, many of whom enjoyed devotions to Mary that were impossibly and enviably both iron-clad and soft at the same time, residing in them as completely and effortlessly as their breath.
-But the part about the Bible Study that felt most holy to me was the part when we laughed and cried together about the struggles and the failures of motherhood and family life, of our children and of ourselves.
+For years, I was in a prayer group with my girlfriends from church, many of whom enjoyed devotions to Mary impossibly, enviably iron-clad and soft at the same time, residing in them as completely and effortlessly as their breath.
+But the part about the group that felt most holy to me was the part when we laughed and cried together about the struggles and failures of motherhood and family life, of our children and of ourselves.

 I ended up mostly developing only a deeper devotion to my girlfriends.

-This is not surprising when you consider how poorly I relate to people on pedestals.
+But this is not surprising when you consider how poorly I relate to people on pedestals.
 I have so little in common with perfect people and Mary is a ringer: born without sin, which is the Immaculate Conception.
-Prior to being appointed Queen of Heaven, the reporter might say, she was perhaps best known for her role as Perfect Mother to the Most Perfect Son.
+Prior to being appointed Queen of Heaven, the TV reporter telling her story might say, she was perhaps best known for her role as Perfect Mother to the Most Perfect Son.

 She don’t know my life.